ganeshrajuladevi/practise/LeetCodePatternGuide.md

 - Left pointer moves only when needed (inner while)
 - Use Set/Map to track window state incrementally

+#### General sliding window thinking pattern
+1. When implementing sliding window, follow this mental checklist:
+2. Expand the window (move right forward)
+3. Check validity (does the window violate the constraint?)
+4. If invalid, shrink until valid ← This is almost always a while loop
+5. Update answer (max/min length, count, etc.)

 ## Problems
 - Best Time to Buy and Sell Stock (single-pass variant)
 - Longest Substring Without Repeating Characters